kwur/new-kwur-site/_posts/2008-11-14-hustle-week-marches-on-all-night-broadcast-tomorrow.md

 ---
 <div class="pf-content">
   <p>
     From 12 AM to 6 AM, yours truly will be working the board, with special guests EVERYONE.
-If you&#8217;re in the city, come by and give us cash and I will put you on the radio probably.
-If you&#8217;re not, listen in, for I will play hilarious oddities from our stacks and it will be a party in the pants.
+If you’re in the city, come by and give us cash and I will put you on the radio probably.
+If you’re not, listen in, for I will play hilarious oddities from our stacks and it will be a party in the pants.
 Also, call in a pledge at (314) 935-5952, then send a check made out to KWUR to:
   </p>

   <p>